mustapha-benmbarek/nodejs-http-client-v2/README.md

 ### What is in there
-This GitHub repository is just a simple program calling an external rest api with fetch module.
+This GitHub repository is just a simple program calling an external rest api using fetch module.

 ### What is Node.js